 2. Focus on Creating Value

 Now let’s hear from the experts.
-I reached out to 12 sales leadership experts to ask for tips on what separates the best from the rest.
-This is what they had to say:
+We reached out to dozens of sales leadership experts to ask for tips, and this is what they had to say:

 Bottom Line: Sales Leadership Tips